Neidn/search_flight_ticket/Readme.md

 This is a simple project to search for flight tickets.
 It uses the Kiwi API to search for flights.
-This uses Sheety to store the data of the users who have wanted to receive the flight information. users can get the flight information which is the lower price than the price they have set. if users want to get alerts for the flight information, it is possible to set the price and the phone number to get the alerts.
+This uses Sheety to store the data of the users who have wanted to receive the flight information. users can get the flight information which is the lower price than the price they have set. if users want to get alerts for the flight information, it is possible to set the price and the phone number to get the alerts. admin can send the alerts email to the users who have wanted to receive the flight information.

 ## Dependencies